Dun-Njuguna/Wildlife-Tracker/README.md

 ----------------------------------------------------------------------

 ## Technologies used
-This project has been written using java,spark framework,Postgres SQL - Database, css and html.
+This project has been written using java,spark framework,Postgres SQL - Database, css, jquery and html.

 -----------------------------------------------------------------------------